ecSI 2.0 Inventory: Qualifying Workshop

 Clinical experience as well as research have shown that high levels of Eating Competence correlate with parents (and adult caregivers) success and confidence with feeding children according to Satter’s Division of Responsibility in Feeding, while simultaneously supporting adults’ eating, wellbeing and health outcomes.

-By completing the workshop, you’ll become familiar with the tool ecSI2.0TM Inventory, practice scoring it, and learn how to focus your time and energy in session to help clients improve their eating.
-Case studies are included to illustrate the process.
+Through this workshop, participants will become familiar with the ecSI 2.0â„¢ Inventory, practice scoring and interpretation, and learn how to prioritize areas of focus in client sessions to support improved eating competence.
+Case studies are included to illustrate practical application.

 Steps for obtaining permission to use the ecSI2.0TM Inventory include: